Toasterson/website/src/about.md

 ## **[CLOSING NOTES]**

-In a galaxy of complex distributed systems and ever-changing technologies, I remain focused on building reliable infrastructure using proven Unix principles enhanced with modern tools.
-Whether it's crafting efficient Rust code, orchestrating Kubernetes clusters, or diving deep into illumos internals, the goal is always the same: create systems that work reliably and can be maintained by the next engineer.
+I focus on building reliable infrastructure using proven Unix principles enhanced with modern tools.
+Whether developing efficient Rust applications, maintaining OpenIndiana packages, or orchestrating container workloads, the goal is always creating systems that work reliably and can be maintained by the next engineer.

-The Force is strong with those who understand pipes, embrace proper error handling, and aren't afraid to read the manual.

-*May your builds be reproducible, your deployments be automated, and may you never encounter a race condition at 3 AM.*
+My approach combines traditional Unix wisdom with contemporary development practices to create infrastructure that's both robust and accessible.

 ---

 ```
 [SESSION COMPLETE]
 [LOGOUT SUCCESSFUL]
-> Connection to illumos.node closed.
+> Connection to openindiana.node closed.
 ```

-**System Status:** All services operational • Coffee level: Adequate • Current focus: Making Unix systems accessible to the next generation
+**[SYSTEM FOOTER]**
+*Last updated: 2025.01 • Status: All systems operational • Focus: Building reliable Unix infrastructure*